International Fetal Alcohol Awareness Event September 9, 2012

 Our original volunteers were mainly adoptive and foster parents, plus a small but committed number of mothers in recovery, who have been working hard to inform and support other women with substance abuse problems.
 All of us lived daily with children whose prenatal damage caused mental retardation or learning disabilities, plus severe acting-out behaviour that disrupted our lives and their classrooms, and often physical problems requiring much medical attention.

-Click map to visit FASD Center of Excellence to learn
+Click map to visit FASD Center of Excellence to learn more about what each country accomplished |

 And on that February day, Bonnie Buxton, and Brian Philcox working in collaboration with Teresa Kellerman, began to wonder: